 High quality complete meals make raw feeding super easy

-The term 'Complete' references a ratio of food that is equivalent to what a dog or cat may eat in nature if it were a wild animal.
-This ratio is referred to as the 80/10/10 rule, meaning 80% meat, 10% bone, and 10% organ.
+The term 'Complete' refers to a ratio of food that is equal to what your dog or cat may eat in nature if it were a wild animal.
+This ratio is referred to as 80/10/10 or 80% meat, 10% bone, and 10% organ.

 We know that feeding a 100% raw diet doesn’t work for everyone, and that’s alright!

 When it comes to raw feeding, a partial diet is better than nothing at all.
-We actually have a lot of customers who feed their pets an almost 100% kibble diet.
-They still want their dog or cat to receive the benefits of raw so they either substitute a few meals throughout the month or just give a little raw food as a special treat every now and then.
+We have many customers who feed their pets mainly a kibble diet.
+They still want their dog or cat to receive the benefits of raw so they either substitute a few meals with raw throughout the month or just give a little raw food as a special treat every now and then.

 If you’re going to partial feed we recommend a high-end dry dog food.
 This is because high-end dry dog food can still provide your pet with adequate nutrition.
 When food is cooked at high temperatures, most of the natural nutrients are depleted.
 With high-end kibble, those natural nutrients are then supplemented back into the food.
 Call